sea-of-stuff/sos/sos-rest/README.md

 Tests are available in the `test` package.

+If you are command-line guy, you may like using a combination of curl and jq (e.g. `curl URL | jq`).

 ### Postman

 You can use Postman to test this REST API.
 A collection of standard requests is available inside the postman folder.